MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

  * Installed `mlbgame` to get your baseball data
  * Installed `pytz` and `tzlocal` to display all of your games with your Pi's timezone.

 **Note on mlbgame**: If your installation fails with an error related to lxml, try running `pip install python-lxml`.
 Some users have reported issues with that particular module.

+Another workaround for Raspberry Pi that other users have gotten to work is running `sudo apt-get install libxml2-dev libxslt-dev python-dev`

 If you continue to run into issues, join our Slack channel located at the top of the README.

 Install anything else your Pi yells at you for.
 I needed `python-dev` and a few native extensions for other stuff.
 Outside of scope of this project but this should at least help point people in the right direction.